VasantatiChitraksh/StillOnPentium/README.md

 2. Navigate to the project directory.
 3. Run the simulator using `python src/simulator.py [assembly_filename].asm`.(Make sure the assembly file to be run is in the root directory or in the tests folder)
 4. For e.g., `python src/simulator.py tests/bubble_sort.asm` or `python src/simulator.py tests/sample.asm`

+## Features (Phase 2)
+- The cores now follow the five stages of the RISC-V pipeline with a single instruction fetch unit for all the cores
+- Hazards are detected and stalls are made when needed
+- Option to enable/disable Data Forwarding in pipeline
+- Variable latencies for instructions
+- CID(core id) register for all cores and can be used in assembly code

 ## Features (Phase 1)
 - Supports instructions: